Skip to content

 Q7: EU SAP ECC to S/4HANA upgrade overlaps with migration.
 How?

 MuleSoft makes this manageable.
 Salesforce-to-SAP flows through a MuleSoft process API calling a SAP system API.
 Today that system API speaks BAPI/RFC to ECC.
-When the upgrade completes, I build a new system API speaking OData to S/4HANA and swap routing.
-Process API and Salesforce see no change.
-Sequencing: EU Salesforce migration at month 10, SAP swap at month 16-18.
-Never both simultaneously.
+When the upgrade completes, a new system API speaking OData to S/4HANA swaps in.
+The process API and Salesforce see no change.
+Sequencing: EU Salesforce migration at month 10, SAP swap at months 16-18.
+The two never happen simultaneously.

 Security

-Q8: Performance impact of Territory Management at 35K accounts?
+Q8: Performance impact of Enterprise Territory Management at 35K accounts — and why not apply it to Shipment?

-Q9: How do you enforce EU data residency in a single global org?
+Q9: How do you enforce EU data residency in a single global org — and why is Shield Encryption not the same thing as residency?

 Q10: German rep should not see Japanese data.
-But what about a cross-border shipment?
+But what about a cross-border shipment from a German shipper to a Japanese consignee?

 Migration